drewleonard/ewp-chart-one/README.md

 Please see <a href="http://www.earlywarningproject.com/2015/03/19/data-sources">here</a> a more comprehensive explanation of the data sources.

-## Authors
+## Author

-This project was designed and built by Drew Leonard and Billy McGrath.
-They are undergraduates at Dartmouth College, working through the Government Department and John Sloan Dickey Center for International Understanding.
+This project was designed and built by Drew Leonard.
+He is an undergraduate at Dartmouth College, working through the Government Department and John Sloan Dickey Center for International Understanding.

+Please view the progress of this project in its GitHub repository, and send inquiries to drew.n.leonard.19@dartmouth.edu.